AMT-TEAM01/Rekognition/README.md

 This project uses Maven, java, and is developped using Intellij Ultimate Edition.
 Please, ensure that you have them installed.

-## Opening the project
+## Opening the project and editing the files.

-Simply clone the repo, and open then open the project folder containing the pom.xml in Intellij.
+We use IntelliJ Ultimate Edition.
+It has a built in support for maven, making it easier to iterate over changes.
+To use our project, simply clone the repo, and open then open the project folder containing the pom.xml in Intellij.
 A prompt will appear to propose you to import the Maven project.
 Accept it.

+### **Note: The steps that follow this one don't require IntelliJ.
+They can all be executed through the console/terminal, at the root of the repo.**

 ## Resolving the dependencies

-Execute the following command, where the pom.xml is located
+Execute the following command :

 `mvn dependency:resolve`